Start of Semester Guide

-Greetings and welcome back for another successful semester!
-We've put together the Fall 2024 Start of Semester Guide to help you get ready for the upcoming term.
+Greetings!
+We've put together the Spring 2025 Start of Semester Guide to help you get ready for the upcoming term.
 This guide includes essential information such as important dates, university policy updates, key resources, and general faculty and student information in both web-based and PDF formats.

 Thank you, as always, for your dedication and hard work.
 Your contributions are greatly appreciated by both our students and the IU campus.